 Sigatoka Sand Dunes National Park

 While water activities are the main attraction in Fiji, the sand dunes in Sigatoka shouldn’t be missed.
-Either spend the day sliding down the smooth sand hills or set up a bon fire for a sunset picnic.
-The soft sand also makes for a grueling workout if you want to give your legs a challenge.
+Either spend the day sliding down the smooth sandhills or set up a bonfire for a sunset picnic.
+The soft sand also makes for a gruelling workout if you want to give your legs a challenge.
 Located in the Coral Coast (where Phillipa grew up), this National Park is a unique cultural heritage site and one of her favourite spots in Fiji.

 Sabeto Hot Springs & Mud Pool, Nadi

 Dousing yourself in mud and sitting in the sun may not sound like a pleasant experience, but you just may be surprised by how therapeutic it feels.
-The sulphur in the mud helps relax your muscles which may be over worked from all the surfing and snorkeling.
+The sulphur in the mud helps relax your muscles which may be overworked from all the surfing and snorkelling.
 The mud is also great for the skin thanks to the rich minerals coming from the volcanic soil.
 Allow yourself to dry in the mud before rinsing off to reap the benefits.

 InterContinental Spa Experience

 No visit to Fiji is complete without a pampering massage that will reinvigorate your mind, body and soul.
 The InterContinental offers a five-star spa experience boasting all the bells and whistles.
 My recommendation is to opt for the tropical beachside cabana experience, so you can feel the cool sea breeze on your skin.
 All treatments combine Asian, Eastern and Western treatment methods, making it a truly unique experience.